Carnegie Mellon University

 Bio

 Deepa Nair is a historian of Modern South Asia.
-Her research revolves around politics, religion, education, and identity formation in modern India, and in particular the effect of ethno-religious nationalism on minorities and nation building in secular India.
-Before joining CMU-Q, she taught at the University of Central Florida and Appalachian State University in North Carolina.
-Nair’s teaching interests include history and culture of South Asia; imperialism, decolonization, nationalism in South Asia; politics, religion and gender in contemporary South Asia; legacies of the British raj– including Partition and rise of ethno-religious nationalism; globalization, migration and South Asian diaspora; Indian historiography and transnational history.
-She is currently working on the first edition of An Anthology of South Asia (Cognella /Routledge), and her monograph on education, state formation and politics of identity in South Asia.
+Her research revolves around politics, religion, education, and identity formation in modern India, particularly the effect of ethno-religious nationalism on minorities and nation-building in secular India.
+Before joining CMU, she taught at the University of Central Florida and Appalachian State University in North Carolina.
+Nair's teaching interests include the history and culture of South Asia; imperialism, decolonization, and nationalism in South Asia; politics, religion, and gender in contemporary South Asia; legacies of the British raj– including Partition and rise of ethno-religious nationalism; globalization, migration, and South Asian diaspora; Indian historiography and transnational history.
+She is working on the first edition of An Anthology of South Asia (Cognella /Routledge) and her monograph on education, state formation, and identity politics in South Asia.
+In 2021-22, Nair was awarded the Provost's Inclusive Teaching Fellowship.

 Education